‘Coming 2 America’s’ Jermaine Fowler became a comedian because of Eddie Murphy. Now, he wants to make a name for himself.

-A few weeks later, his neighbor lent him a purple-sleeved VHS tape that changed everything: 1987's "Eddie Murphy Raw" standup special.
-Fowler popped in the cassette, and instantly, "it all came to me." ¶ "It was the first time I watched a standup kind of talk to me, and kind of talk like me," says Fowler, who sports short, purple hair during a February video chat from his Los Angeles home.
-"And I realized I wanted to be a standup comedian." ¶ Nowadays, Fowler is on top of his aspirations.
-On an idea board in his house, the 32-year-old actor and writer keeps a list of eight passion projects he wants to make before he's comfortable calling it a career. ¶ Already crossed off the bucket list: working with Murphy.
+"It was the first time I watched a standup kind of talk to me, and kind of talk like me," says Fowler, who sports short, purple hair during a February video chat from his Los Angeles home.
+"And I realized I wanted to be a standup comedian."

+Nowadays, Fowler is on top of his aspirations.
+On an idea board in his house, the 32-year-old actor and writer keeps a list of eight passion projects he wants to make before he's comfortable calling it a career.

+Already crossed off the bucket list: working with Murphy.
 That happened with "Coming 2 America," in which Fowler not only shares scenes with his comedy hero — he plays the unwitting son of Murphy's Prince Akeem.
 Decades in the making, the buzzy sequel begins streaming Friday on Amazon Prime.
 (Amazon founder and CEO Jeff Bezos owns The Washington Post.)

 Amid a stacked cast — also featuring Arsenio Hall, Wesley Snipes, Leslie Jones, Tracy Morgan and James Earl Jones — Fowler’s Lavelle is the narrative linchpin, as he grapples with his right to one day rule the movie’s fictional kingdom of Zamunda.